jtormey/cv/README.md

 Co-Founder and CTO (May 2021 to October 2022)

-🎉 Upside was acquired by Ampla in October 2022
+> 🎉 *Upside was acquired by Ampla in October 2022.*

 [Upside](https://upsidefinancing.com/) offers extended payment terms on inventory purchases to brands in the consumer goods industry.
 Operating in a "buy now, pay later" fashion allows brands to have a healthier cash conversion cycle, delay raising capital on equity, and use their cash on the things that matter most to their business.